-UC San Diego Health offers a comprehensive burn rehabilitation program for people who have sustained serious burns.
-A physical or occupational therapist, or both, will work with you through the complete recovery phase.
-The goal of rehabilitation is to facilitate your return to the highest possible functional level of independence.
+UC San Diego Health's Regional Burn Center offers a comprehensive burn rehabilitation program for people like you.
+We want to facilitate your return to the highest possible functional level of independence.

 Therapy starts on the day of admission and continues throughout the hospital stay.
-The focus of therapy during the acute care stage is to prevent a loss of range of motion, initiate scar management, assist with edema reduction, and to educate you and your family about possible burn-related problems.
-Scar management will be addressed in the early stages by range of motion exercises, soft tissue massage, and the use of pressure wraps as the burns and grafts are healing.
+During the acute care stage, our focus is to prevent a loss of range of motion, initiate scar management, assist with reduction in swelling and educate you and your family about possible burn-related problems.